elizabetholsavsky/e-commerce-back-end/README.md

 * Check if you have Node.js installed by typing `node -v` in your command line.
 If node is not installed, visit the [Node.js](https://nodejs.org/en) website to install.
 * Next, clone this project repository to your computer.
 * Use the command `npm i` to install dependecies.
-* Create a file in the root directory titled `.env` including database name and personal MySQL login information:
+* Create a file in the root directory titled `.env` and include database name and personal MySQL login information:
 ```
 DB_NAME='[YOUR DATABASE NAME]'
 DB_USER='[YOUR USERNAME]'